Jaime-Barillas/otech-notes/src/y1s2/computer-graphics/23-exam-review.md

 + Why are masters and instances used in hierarchical modeling?
   > They are used when several objects have the same geometry.
 The master
   > stores the geometry, the instances point to the master.
 Advantages include:
-  > Easy to change the geometry, change the master and all instances change
+  > + Easy to change the geometry.
+  > + Change the master and all instances change too.
-  > too.
-Saves memory since there is only one copy of the geometry.
+  > + Saves memory since there is only one copy of the geometry.
 + Why is local control an important property of a curve?
   > With local control, changing a control point only affects a small part of
   > the curve.
 This makes it much easier to modify or edit a curve since making
   > a single change does not affect the entire curve.
++ Can a 3x3 matrix be used to perform a 3D translation?
+  > No, given the way that matrix-vector multiplication is defined, it is not
+  > possible.
+You would need a 4x4 matrix to perform 3D translation.
 + Construct a transformation matrix that scales an object by (sx, sy, sz) about the point (x, y, z).
 You do not need to multiply out the matrices.
   > $$